Summer Programs in Music

 - Vocal Pedagogy

 Each workshop is designed as a booster/refresher/energizer for those who wish to gain new ideas or concepts.
 The Voice and Theory workshops are specifically aimed at teachers who are instructing classes or leading ensembles, but who may never had the training necessary to really master the pedagogy.

 All workshops include 15-18 clock hours, suitable for one Continuing Education unit in the state of Missouri.

 Information on each workshop is gained from the links to the left, as is registration information!

-Student camps include Jazz Camp in June and two Piano Camps in July.
-The Community Music School also offers various summer camps for students.
+Student camps include Jazz Camp and two Piano Camps in July.
+The Community Music School also offers a wealth and variety of summer camps for students.

 "My experience at Webster was one I can truly say shaped the person I have become.
 The Department of Music, with the rest of the school, is overflowing with a talent pool of staff and students that constantly kept me pushing and challenging myself.
 Webster's diverse environment forced me to become a more open-minded, well-rounded individual."